ggc-itec/itec3870_social/mustafa_kamara.md

 #Favorite Food:

-*Cheeseburgers(Why I love it :smile)
+* Item Cheeseburgers(Why I love it :smile:)
- *Mostly juicy.
+  * Item Mostly juicy.
- *Very fulfilling and easy to make.
+  * Item Very fulfilling and easy to make.
-*Pasta(Why I love it)
+* Item Pasta(Why I love it :smile:)
- *It can come in many shapes and sizes.
+  * Item It can come in many shapes and sizes.
- *It's easy to make and the types of sauce you can make are endless.
+  * Item It's easy to make and the types of sauce you can make are endless.
- *It's good for any time.
+  * Item It's good for any time.

 #Favorite Movie: